Sotheby's eyes a new generation with K-pop icon T.O.P

 Today's auction will feature 28 works from renowned artists as well as lesser known, emerging talents.

-Yuki Terase, a contemporary Asian art specialist at Sotheby's Hong Kong, describes T.O.P's tastes as "eclectic" and identifies "Infantry" by the late American artist Jean-Michel Basquiat and a commissioned piece by T.O.P's friend, Japanese artist Kohei Nawa
+Yuki Terase, a contemporary Asian art specialist at Sotheby's Hong Kong, describes T.O.P's tastes as "eclectic" and identifies "Infantry" by the late American artist Jean-Michel Basquiat and a commissioned piece by T.O.P's friend, Japanese artist Kohei Nawa, as auction highlights.

 "It reflects and represents what young Asian collectors are starting to collect," Terase says.
 "They don't collect according to categories, culture, or schools of thought, they just collect what appeals to them aesthetically.
 So, it's very personal.
 T.O.P is not bound by any books or series of how the collection should be."